-Y. Suzuki and collaborators are now designing XMASS1.5, with 1 ton fiducial mass and sensitivity, $\sigma{\rm SI} < 10^{-46}$ cm2 for WIMP nucleon spin-independent cross sections.
+Y. Suzuki and collaborators are now designing XMASS1.5, with 3 ton fiducial mass and sensitivity, $\sigma^{SI} < 10^{-46}$ cm2 for WIMP nucleon spin-independent cross sections.

 The indirect detection of the wino dark matter from astrophysical gamma-ray observations is also important, for strong signals are expected thanks to the Sommerfeld effect, pointed out first by M. Nojiri, S. Matsumoto and M. Hisano, for the wino dark matter annihilation.
 The PGM model [3] predicts the wino dark matter.
 In order to test the model robustly, however, one has to know the dark matter distribution in our galaxy precisely.
-The study is now being developed by an interdisciplinary activity involving particle and astro-physicists.
+The study is now being developed by an interdisciplinary activity involving particle and astro-physicists [K. Hayashi, M. Ibe, K. Ichikawa, M. Ishigaki, S. Matsumoto, and H. Sugai (2016)].
+The wino dark matter is also expected to give strong signals in cosmic-ray observations.
+Recently, the AMS-02 collaborations have reported some excess in the cosmic-ray antiproton flux.
+The wino dark matter is found to be responsible for the excess in a very natural way [M. Ibe, S. Matsumoto, S. Shirai, and T. Yanagida (2015)], which gave a strong impact on particle phenomenology community.